 How much does alternative data cost?

 It varies widely by category, provider, and coverage.
-Individual data feed procurement typically runs $50,000–$500,000 per feed, according to industry estimates.
+Individual data feed procurement typically runs $50,000 to $500,000 per feed, according to industry estimates.
 Morgan Stanley estimates that hedge funds spend approximately $1 million per $1 billion in AUM on alternative data in their first year, rising to $2 million in year two and $3 million in year three.
-Total alternative data spending across investment management is projected to exceed $15.4 billion in 2025.
+Total alternative data spending across investment management was projected to exceed $15.4 billion in 2025, and continues to climb into 2026.

 What is MNPI in the context of alternative data?

-MNPI — Material Non-Public Information — is information that is both not publicly available and material to investment decisions.
+MNPI (Material Non-Public Information) is information that is both not publicly available and material to investment decisions.
 Trading on MNPI is a securities law violation, and the SEC actively scrutinizes whether investment managers who use alternative data have adequate policies to identify and manage MNPI risk.
-Some alternative data sources — even those marketed as “public” or “aggregated” — can contain signals that cross into MNPI territory.
+Some alternative data sources, even those marketed as “public” or “aggregated,” can carry signals that cross into MNPI territory.
 Investment managers should conduct legal due diligence on every new data source before it enters their investment process.

 Conclusion